ryonerd79/Weekly-challenge-9-readme-generator/02-Challenge/Develop/README.md

 8. [Github](#github)

 ## Installation
-Node.js
+Json

 ## Description
-A list of songs currently out right now
+A list of Songs currently out right now

 ## Usage
-To keep updated with the latest songs
+To find out about the released Songs

 ## license
 The MIT license is a permissive license, meaning it carries very few restrictions in these areas.

 ## Contributing
-Me and Steven
+Me

 ## Tests
 Jest

 ## Questions
-My contact info
+My Contact info
 dannyroh2500@gmail.com
 [Github](www.github.com/ryonerd79)